AironDev/adminmodule/docs/getting-started/configurations.md

 ],
 ```

-You can specify the default `controller` namespace of Voyager.
-If you ever wish to override any of the core functionality of Voyager you can do so by duplicating the Voyager controllers and specifying the location of your custom controllers.
+You can specify the default `controller` namespace of AdminModule.
+If you ever wish to override any of the core functionality of AdminModule you can do so by duplicating the AdminModule controllers and specifying the location of your custom controllers.

 {% hint style="info" %}
 **Overwrite a single controller**
 If you only want to overwrite a single controller, you might consider adding the following piece of code to your `AppServiceProvider` class in the `register` method.
-`$this->app->bind(VoyagerBreadController::class, MyBreadController::class);`
+`$this->app->bind(AdminModuleBreadController::class, MyBreadController::class);`
 {% endhint %}

 ## Model